 How Invest for Impact Works

-The 12th annual Invest for Impact competition will take place on February 16th 2018 at UNC’s Kenan-Flagler Business School in Chapel Hill, North Carolina.
-Once invitations are sent out, we encourage teams to register as soon as possible to secure their spot in the competition.
+The 14th annual Invest for Impact competition will take place on April 9th, 2021 virtually over Zoom.
+Once invitations are sent out, we encourage teams to register as soon as possible to secure their spot in the competition, as teams will be selected on a first-come first-serve basis.

 The Global Impact Investing Network (GIIN) defines impact investing as “investments made into companies, organizations, and funds with the intention to generate social and environmental impact alongside a financial return.”
 Impact investing has experienced rapid growth over the past decade but further growth is required to provide the capital necessary to address the world’s most pressing challenges.